-The term 'Malaya' has nothing to do with Malaysia.
+The term 'Malaya' refers to the unusual appearance of these garnets, and has nothing to do with the country of Malaysia.
 Most of these Garnets are mined in Tanzania and Madagascar.
 This researcher considers Malaya to be primarily a variety of Pyrope that has unusual color: red, pinkish red, pink, brown, brownish pink, orange, brownish orange, orangey red and even near-colorless.
 Malayas are often lighter in tone than Standard Pyrope gems, and these lighter Malayas often exhibit color-shift and color change when viewed under incandescent light.

 Orangey Red Malaya